masesgroup/KNet/src/net/Documentation/articles/usageCLI.md

 ## Usage

-To use the CLI interface (KafkaBridgeCLI) runs a command like the following:
+To use the CLI interface (KNetCLI) runs a command like the following:

-> KafkaBridgeCLI -ClassToRun ConsoleConsumer --bootstrap-server SERVER-ADDRESS:9093 --topic topic_name --from-beginning
+> KNetCLI -ClassToRun ConsoleConsumer --bootstrap-server SERVER-ADDRESS:9093 --topic topic_name --from-beginning

-KafkaBridgeCLI accepts the following command-line switch:
+KNetCLI accepts the following command-line switch:

 * **ClassToRun**: represents the class to be executed; the list is:
 	* Administration scope: